gxb-sidra/SysInflam-HuDB/README.md

 ### Please cite your use of SysInflam HuDB in your publication:
 Toufiq M, Huang SSY, Boughorbel S, Alfaki M, Rinchai D, Saraiva LR, Chaussabel D, Garand M. SysInflam HuDB, a Web Resource for Mining Human Blood Cells Transcriptomic Data Associated with Systemic Inflammatory Responses to Sepsis. __J Immunol__.
 2021 Nov 1;207(9):2195-2202. doi: 10.4049/jimmunol.2100697. (<a href= "https://pubmed.ncbi.nlm.nih.gov/34663591/">PMID : 34663591</a>)

-## SysInflam HuDB All Dataset Release and Updates
 ## (<a href= "https://gxb-sidra.github.io/SysInflam-HuDB/Resources/Datatable_release_all.html">Click here to see all dataset collection release list</a>)

 ## SysInflam HuDB Release 2.2: August 11, 2021: SysInflam HuDB Dataset Release 2.2 is out with 04 additional studies including model organisms. (<a href= "https://gxb-sidra.github.io/SysInflam-HuDB/Resources/Summary_Statistics_Release_v2.2.html">Click here to see the summary statistics about the dataset collection</a>)